 Moth flakes or moth balls or cakes containing Para dichlorobenzene or naphthalene may be somewhat effective as repellents, but the odor of these products is obnoxious and they are respiratory irritants and carcinogenic.
 Garments may be packed with these products into tightly sealed, heavy duty plastic bags.
-However, with the newer plastic totes available that offer tight fitting lids, it is possible to shield garments from a moth infestation without any chemical repellents.
+An natural alternative to the other two noxious products is lavender which can be purchased in sachets for placement inside of drawers and in closet.
+However, with the newer plastic totes available that offer tight fitting lids, it is possible to shield garments from a moth infestation without repellents.

 Insecticide sprays such as Permacide P-1, the product that we offer, are labeled to treat cracks and crevices for clothes moth larvae.
-You may apply this product along the corners of clothes closets and around the edge of shelves above and below it.
-You may also wish to treat around baseboard moldings in rooms where carpets have become affected by clothes moths.
+You may apply this product along the corners of clothes closets and around the edge of shelves, above and below them.
+Also consider treating around baseboard moldings in rooms where carpets have become affected by clothes moths.
 In some cases, if carpet is installed over a hardwood floor, it may be necessary to treat between the floorboards where the larvae can hide.
-In addition, a total release indoor fogger such as Pro Control Plus, may be used in a room or area to help to quickly kill moths.
-You may also use a vacuum cleaner to remove moths (be sure to throw out the vacuum bag as a precaution afterward).
+In addition, a total release indoor fogger such as Pro Control Plus, may be used rooms to quickly kill flying moths.
+You may also use a vacuum cleaner to remove moths (be sure to throw out the vacuum bag or empty the cup afterward as a precaution).

 Three newer products are available for the control of clothes moth larvae: Bedlam, Bedlam Plus (two insecticides) and Alpine Dust Insecticide.
 Bedlam and Bedlam Plus are effective insecticides for use in cracks and crevice to help kill larvae hiding there while Alpine Dust Insecticide can be used to treat larger cracks and crevices (such as cracks between floor boards) very effectively because it spreads out well in such areas.
 However, dust may be an issue for some sites because it remains visible after application.
 Careful cleanup of any excess using a damp paper towel afterwards can minimize this problem.

-Another option is to use pheromone based insect traps.
-We sell a Pheromone Insect Trap for Clothes Moths which is specific for the webbing clothes moth species.
+Another way to capture mothes is to use pheromone based insect traps.
+We sell a Pheromone Insect Trap for Clothes Moths which is specific for webbing clothes moths.
 Placing these diamond shaped traps in a room or closet with a suspected moth problem will monitor for insects and help to capture adults.
 Note that the lure is for male moths only and may not attract egg laying females.
-Larvae that are active in the area may continue to do damage to animal-based fibers until they pupate and then later hatch as adults.
-This is a very conservative approach and is the least toxic (non toxic) solution, but may not solve a clothing moth problem if used alone.
+Larvae active in the area may continue to do damage to animal-based fibers until they pupate and then later hatch as adults.
+This is a very conservative approach and is the least toxic (non toxic) solution, but is unlikely to solve a clothing moth problem if used alone.

 Our Commitment to You

 We provide solutions to people all over the world.
 We do this as a public service and to offer our line of do-it-yourself pest control solutions.
 If we have not answered your questions here, please feel free to search the rest of our web site.
 You may also contact us by writing to us, or you may call us in toll free at 800-433-1128 or at 845-356-2837 between 8 am and 4 pm, ET, Monday through Friday.
-You may also send us a fax at 845-746-9018.
 We're here to help you.

 If you do not receive a reply when you write, please let us know by resubmitting your letter.
 We get a huge amount of unsolicited mail and we may accidentally overlook your inquiry.